thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_LocalStorage.desc.md

 ## Objectives

-Leveraging localStorage object means being able to persist, access, and manipulate data.
+Leveraging the localStorage object means being able to persist, access, and manipulate data.

 You should be able to:

+- Discuss what types of values are useful to store in local storage
-* Create items in localStorage that store data such as user selections or form data.
+- Create items in localStorage that store data such as user settings.
-* Retrieve items from localStorage and use that data to modify the behavior of something on the page.
+- Retrieve items from localStorage and use that data to modify the behavior of something on the page.
-* Remove items from localStorage.
+- Remove items from localStorage.
-* Edit items from localStorage, store mutable items.
-* Stringify and parse data.
+- Stringify and parse objects to store larger datasets.
+- Compare and contrast local storage with session storage

 ## Key Terms

 * Persisting data
 * localObject
-* Stringifyng
+* Stringifying
 * Parsing

 # Coursework